Tuberculosis (TB)

 • Your sputum (phlegm) tests are negative for tuberculosis bacteria.

-• Your symptoms are improving.
+• Your symptoms are getting better.

 Where can I get more information about TB?